 High school students who fail a class (receive a grade of F) during the school year must retake that class.
 In such a case, both the failing grade and the new grade will be recorded on the student’s high school transcript.
 Occasionally, when only a few elements of the course requirements were not met, the student can work with the teacher, guidance counselor, and administration to complete the requirements while enrolled in a Credit Recovery Course in the semester following the failure.
 The original grade and the Credit Recovery grade both appear on the DOE transcript.

-Year 1 and Year 2 students may transfer in up to 6 college credits to be applied toward the 60 credits the Associate in Arts Degree.
-Students who elect to take courses at other colleges who do not need them for the A.A. should simply wait and apply to transfer them to their four year college after leaving Bard.
-Students should request approval from the academic dean for the specific courses proposed before taking college courses at another institution, and are responsible for providing documentation (official transcript and syllabus) after satisfactory completion of the course.
+Year 1 and Year 2 students may transfer in up to 6 college credits to be applied toward the 60 credits of the Associate in Arts Degree.
+Students who elect to take courses at other colleges who do not need them for the A.A. should simply wait and apply to transfer them to their four-year college after leaving Bard.
+Students should request approval from the academic dean for the specific courses proposed before taking college courses at another institution and are responsible for providing documentation (official transcript and syllabus) after satisfactory completion of the course.

 Moderation is the process by which students reflect on their high school experience to determine whether or not they are ready to enter the college program.
-At the end of tenth grade, students meet with faculty and staff of Bard DC to review their Bard transcripts, key assignments and academic/collegiate behaviors over the two years of the pre-college program.
-Students are expected to prepare for moderation by writing a 2-page reflection on their Bard experience, selecting and submitting 2 pieces of writing that best reflects their academic growth over the course of the program and preparing to discuss and answer questions about their academic performance and behavior in the Bard program.
-After the moderation meeting, there will be a time for review of the documents and a determination on whether or not a student is ready to matriculate into the college program.
+At the end of tenth grade, students meet with faculty and staff of Bard DC to review their Bard transcripts, key assignments, and academic/collegiate behaviors over the two years of the pre-college program.
+Students are expected to prepare for moderation by writing a 2-page reflection on their Bard experience, selecting and submitting 2 pieces of writing that best reflect their academic growth over the course of the program, and preparing to discuss and answer questions about their academic performance and behavior in the Bard program.
+After the moderation meeting, there will be a time for a review of the documents and a determination on whether or not a student is ready to matriculate into the college program.
 You can review the moderation process here.
-More information will be shared in your 10th grade year.
+More information will be shared in your 10th-grade year.